coderpussy/OSMC-Snapcast-RPi/README.md

 For now Snapclient is only available for people with no need for pulseaudio support.

 Base Snapcast binaries are of course from the main developer Johannes Pohl [(badaix)](https://github.com/badaix).
-Mainly the ideas for this addons including code fragments comes from Team LibreELEC (https://libreelec.tv)
+Mainly the ideas to create this addons including code fragments comes from Anton Voyl [awiouy](https://github.com/awiouy) for Team LibreELEC (https://libreelec.tv)

 [![Platform](https://img.shields.io/badge/platform-OSMC-informational)](https://osmc.tv/) [![Platform](https://img.shields.io/badge/platform-Kodi-informational)](https://kodi.tv/)

 ## ToDo

 A lot of improvements needed.
 Addons are still in development status.
+Feel free to report me back issues or improvements.
+Or if you familiar with coding and Git adjust the code and make a pull request.

 ## Installation